BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_05.md

 !shop("Lost Camp: Matthew", ["Water Stone", "Fire Stone", "Leaf Stone"])

-As an aside, if you want quick AP, we can use Matthew's stones to fill out a lot of categories!
+As an aside, if you want quick AP, we can use Matthew's stones to complete many Achievements!
 Fill up a team with Pickup mons (pickup points), then catch lots of Pansage/Pansear/Panpour (catching points).
 Alternatively, breed them (egg hatching points and walking around points).
 Catch any shinies you find as well (catch shiny points).
 Then, using money you've gotten from selling Pickup items (selling points), buy stones from Matthew (buying points) and use them to evolve each of your monkeys. (evolution points and evolve-by-stone points).

 Anyways, Maman will let us donate once more to the camp.
 Donate $7000, and you'll be able to catch **Eevee**!

-## Artist Quest 2 & Mystery Egg Quest
+## Mystery Egg Quest

 There are a few more quests we can take care of before proceeding.